CybercentreCanada/assemblyline-java-client/README.md

 ### Password Authentication

-To instantiate a password authenticated assemblyline client, define the following properties:
+To instantiate a password-authenticated assemblyline client, define the following properties:

     assemblyline-java-client:
         url: <assemblyline-instance-url>